YamHorin/YamHorin/README.md

 ### Hi there 👋
+my name is Yam Horin
+I'm 23 years old , learnin Academic bs degree in software engineering at Afka College of Engineering
+- 🔭 I’m currently working on Phyton project for myself
+- 🌱 I’m currently learning HTML , CSS, JAVASCRIPT and SQL
+- 👯 I’m looking to collaborate on development backend intership or something like that (LOL)
+- 📫 How to reach me: EMAIL : horinyam@gmail.com /linkin -@Yam_Horin
+⚡ Fun fact: I've seen the last season of Avatar the Last Airbender over fifty times
+###
 <!--
 **YamHorin/YamHorin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.